Topics on this page

 Read the Rule: Maryland Rule 2-214(b)

-Although there is no similar requirement for the appointment of a guardian of the property, an attorney-in-fact duly appointed by the alleged disabled person in a valid durable power of attorney could intervene to assert his or her rights to manage the affairs of the alleged disabled person without the necessity of the appointment of a guardian.
+Although there is no similar requirement for the appointment of a guardian of the property, an attorney-in-fact duly appointed by the alleged disabled person could intervene to assert their rights to manage the affairs of the alleged disabled person without the necessity of the appointment of a guardian.
 However, unlike a health care agent, an attorney-in-fact is not a statutory interested person to a guardianship.
-Therefore, if the attorney-in-fact does not meet another definition of an interested person, the attorney-in-fact must file a motion to intervene in the guardianship.
+Therefore, if the attorney-in-fact does not meet another definition of an interested person, they must file a motion to intervene in the guardianship.

 Read the Law: Md.
 Code, Estates & Trusts, § 13-705